The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 NOTICE: If you take a beverage outside, upon reentry, the cup/container MUST BE EMPTY.

-Yes, you may bring your own NON-alcoholic beverages in a SEALED container.
-(We do not allow non-alcoholic beer.)
+Yes, you may bring your own NON-alcoholic beverages.
+(We do NOT allow non-alcoholic beer.)
 And yes, you may bring your own food.
 Also, yes, you may bring an empty reusable cup/water bottle of your own to use all evening.
 (We thank you for that because it saves us a few pennies!)
+We reserve the right to inspect all beverages for suspected alcohol.
+If we catch you violating our alcohol ban, YOU will be banned.

 Q: Towels and blankets?